 SELECT id, title, content FROM post WHERE id = 999 UNION SHOW TABLES, NULL, NULL LIMIT 0, 1;

-If the query executes correctly but it fails somewhere in the script you have the correct number of the columns.
+If the query executes correctly but it brakes somewhere in the script you have the correct number of the columns.
 But… what if you do not know the name of the tables in the database?
 There are a

 SHOW TABLES command but it will not work in subqueries.
 However, you can use combinations of